basho/basho_docs/README.md

 	```
 	gem install bundler
 	bundle install
-	RIAK_VERSION=1.2.0 middleman
+	middleman
 	```
 	If you run into errors, [middleman's install page](http://middlemanapp.com/getting-started/welcome/) is a good place to 	start.

 	Now point a browser at http://localhost:4567.
 Here you'll find middleman serving up static HTML on the fly (generated from Markdown source files).

-3. Create a new Branch:
+3. Create a new branch

 	```
     git checkout -b <branch-name>
 	```

-4. Make changes on your branch.
+4. Make changes on your branch

 5. Review your changes locally